dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- yeah yeah
+ yes
-absolutely so um thanks again for coming on guys uh you know now we've had developer on we've had a minor on we've had another community member i was bill last last show from the dash community
+absolutely so thanks again for coming on guys you know now we've had developer on we've had a minor on we've had another community member i was bill last last show from the dash community